 This golf course was located on a 99-acre plot of land.
-The first clubhouse was located where the present maintainance barn is located, on the west edge of the golf course.
-During this time, irrigation for the golf course was not possible so they used sand greens.
+The first clubhouse was located where the present maintenance barn is located, on the west edge of the golf course.
+During this time, irrigation for the golf course was not possible, so they used sand greens.
 The greens were typically circular, around 35 feet in diameter with sand 2 or 3 inches deep.
 The player whose ball was furthest away from the hole was required to rake the greens before moving on.

-"It was not long until many good golfers began to show their skills. and right up among them was a young fellow named O.K.
+"It was not long until many good golfers began to show their skills, and right up among them was a young fellow named O.K.
 Kemp.
-The best 15-year old and 16-year old golfer this writer ever played with was Ray Babb Jr. and papa was not too far behind his son.
-Many excellent golfers have played this course for years. including another father, son team Glen and Hal Dowden.
+The best 15-year old and 16-year old golfer this writer ever played with was Ray Babb Jr., and papa was not too far behind his son.
+Many excellent golfers have played this course for years, including another father, son team Glen and Hal Dowden.
 Also Wayne Plummer, and far too many to mention.
-The course has fine grass greens and a splendid club house now, quite different from the struggling pioneer days."
+The course has fine grass greens and a splendid clubhouse now, quite different from the struggling pioneer days."
 [1913 Study Club]

 The course remained this way until the early 1960s.
-During that time, a new clubhouse was erected and the course was overhauled.
+During that time, a new clubhouse was erected, and the course was overhauled.
 Bermuda grass was planted on the greens and in the fairways.
-Choctaw Country Club and Golf Course was incorporated on April 24, 1963 to provide the growing city of Poteau an updated recreational venue.
+Choctaw Country Club and Golf Course was incorporated on April 24, 1963, to provide the growing city of Poteau an updated recreational venue.
 It is one of the few remaining nine-hole facilities in Southeastern Oklahoma today.